totalspectrum/spin2cpp/Readme.txt

-This is a very simple Spin to C++ converter.
-There is much of the Spin language that it does not handle, and its results will not always be correct.
+This is a very simple Spin to C/C++ converter.
+There still some of the Spin language that it does not handle, but it can deal with most objects and constructs that are commonly encountered.

-This version (0.97) includes some more functionality.
+This version (0.98) includes some more functionality.
 A simple "Hello, world" program that compiles and runs is given in the Demo directory, as are some floating point samples in Demo/Float.